 Whenever I think of heirloom tomatoes, I think of last year's local roadside vegetable and fruit stand that had a huge sign listing the available produce...including HERLOOM TOMATOES.
 (I have become a terrible speller myself...too much red wine?)
-This tomato recipe produces an intense sweet, salty, spicy tomato condiment that is delicious on sandwiches, salads or on crostini for an appetizer.
-Use all the ingredients somewhat lightly so as not to overshadow the luscious flavor of the fresh heirloom/herloom tomatoes.
-In California we had a very cool wet Spring.
-So, our tomatoes are a little behind schedule unlike the East Coast which has been sweltering.
-I used small heirlooms from Fresno in the Central Valley.
-This recipe works well with small tomatoes too. - - dymnyno
+This tomato recipe produces an intense sweet, salty, spicy tomato condiment that is delicious on sandwiches, salads or just as an side to the main course.
+Use all the ingredients somewhat lightly so as not to overshadow the luscious flavor of the fresh heirloom/herloom tomatoes. —dymnyno

 We enjoyed these with supper and were not disappointed!
 I found that turning up my oven to 225 degrees ensured the promised caramelizing.
 My oven is on its last legs, so, perhaps had I the stove I deserve, 175 degrees may well have done the trick.
-Thumbs up! - Lizthechef - A&M
+Thumbs up! - Lizthechef —The Editors

 Cut off the stem end of the tomato and then slice it into approximately 1/2 inch slices.